-The corresponding author of a manuscript is responsible for arranging funds to pay for the publication charges.
+The corresponding author of a manuscript is responsible for arranging funds to pay for the processing charges.
 The actual payment can be made by the corresponding author or any other person or institution on behalf of the corresponding author.

-Article Publication Charges can be made by Credit Card or PayPal.
+Article Processing Charges can be made by Credit Card or PayPal.
 The details of how to make the payment will be sent to you after your article has been accepted for publication.
 If you choose to pay by Credit Card or PayPal, we will send the instructions and link to make the payment to the corresponding author's email address.
 You will be required to click on the link which will take you to the payments page.
 You can then make the payment using a secure gateway.
-If there is any bank surcharge or processing fees for sending us the Article Publication Charges, you will have to arrange for the funds for it.
+If there is any bank surcharge or processing fees for sending us the Article Processing Charges, you will have to arrange for the funds for it.
 An receipt of the amount paid will be sent to you within 48 hours of receipt of the payment.

 Do I get a discount if my institution is a member of Institutional Membership program?

 If your institute is enrolled in our Institutional Membership program, you will receive full or part waiver in Article Processing Charges based on the option selected by the member institute.

 Read more about Institutional Membership program here

 Please check if you institution is a member here